UFC 325 betting: Card, odds, expert picks and best bets

 Gaethje, who closed with odds of around +200 at most betting outlets, was the only underdog to prevail on the UFC 324 main card.
 The event also featured three knockouts in the final three seconds of a round, and the main card kicked off with a decent scrap between featherweight contenders Silva and Arnold Allen, which Silva won by unanimous decision.

-The 325 card features several tightly-priced contests, suggesting MMA betting edges could be hard to find.
+The UFC 325 fight card features several tightly-priced contests, suggesting MMA betting edges could be hard to find.
 Even so, we have a couple of underdog leans for the UFC 325 card.

 UFC is now on Paramount+: Here's how to watch every event